OpenNews/srccon-2020/session_proposal_guide.md

 ## What happens when the conference is over?

-One of the most exhilirating things for us as conference organizers is to see people go out and DO THE WORK.
+One of the most exhilarating things for us as conference organizers is to see people go out and DO THE WORK.
 Maybe that'll be you, as a session leader, with newfound energy after talking through how you're changing the ways your organization operates.
 Maybe it's an attendee who learned something new in _your_ session, and takes home a plan to change their community's relationship with journalism.
 There are so many exciting things that can happen when passionate people get together at an event like SRCCON.
 And we want to help you plan for those outcomes!
 If there's something you'd like to build together or move forward after the event is over, we're here to support that work.
 We just want you to tell us what you need.

 ## Additional resources

-* [How to approach planning a session](https://opennews.org/blog/srccon-session-planning/), by OpenNews’ Ryan Pitts
+* [How to approach planning a session](https://opennews.org/blog/srccon-session-planning/), by Ryan Pitts of OpenNews
-* [Power Dynamics and Inclusion in Virtual Meetings](https://aspirationtech.org/blog/virtualmeetingpowerdynamics), by Aspiration Tech's Evelyn Arellano
+* [Power Dynamics and Inclusion in Virtual Meetings](https://aspirationtech.org/blog/virtualmeetingpowerdynamics), by Evelyn Arellano of Aspiration Tech
-* [Three ways to facilitate a great conference session](https://opennews.org/blog/srccon-facilitator-recs-one/), by OpenNews’ Sisi Wei
+* [Three ways to facilitate a great conference session](https://opennews.org/blog/srccon-facilitator-recs-one/), by Sisi Wei of OpenNews
-* [How we facilitated a huge, participatory, highly charged SRCCON session](https://opennews.org/blog/srccon-facilitator-recs-two/), by NPR’s Alyson Hurt
+* [How we facilitated a huge, participatory, highly charged SRCCON session](https://opennews.org/blog/srccon-facilitator-recs-two/), by Alyson Hurt of NPR
-* [Teaching and brainstorming inclusive technical metaphors](https://source.opennews.org/articles/teaching-and-brainstorming-inclusive-technical-met/), by Vox Product’s Nicole Zhu
+* [Teaching and brainstorming inclusive technical metaphors](https://source.opennews.org/articles/teaching-and-brainstorming-inclusive-technical-met/), by Nicole Zhu of Vox Product
 * [Stuck in a rut?
 Tackle newsroom frustrations with board games](https://source.opennews.org/articles/newsroom-frustration-games/), by Sara Konrad Baranowski of the Iowa Falls Times Citizen and Andrea Suozzo of Vermont’s Seven Days
 * [Great Conference Sessions, the SRCCON Way](https://source.opennews.org/articles/srccon-great-conference-sessions/), by Brent Jones of St. Louis Public Radio
 * [Behind the decisions that help make SRCCON, and your sessions, more humane](https://opennews.org/blog/srccon-human-stuff/)